I'm a data analyst by day and a proud bibliophile. My mentors have been employers, teachers, coworkers, and even significant others.

 Good Questions to Ask Your Mentor

 If the space that you meet in is too loud or busy, you won’t be able to hear each other, and if it’s too quiet, like a library, you might be hesitant to converse.
-In addition, your mentor may have hearing impairments, physical limitations, or maybe they have a hire regard for privacy and would prefer to meet somewhere less public.
+In addition, your mentor may have hearing impairments, physical limitations, or maybe they have a higher regard for privacy and would prefer to meet somewhere less public.
 Once you've established the when and where, you'll want to be ready with some thoughtful questions.
 Here is a guide to the right questions to ask.

 What to Do Before You Meet With Them